r-lyeh-archived/bundle/redist/deps/zpaq/readme.txt

 -m32 or -m64 = select a 32 or 64 bit executable.
 -static      = use this if you plan to run the program on a different
                machine than you compiled it on.
 Makes the executable bigger.

-upx compresses 32 bit Windows executables.
-It is not required.
-It will not work on 64 bit executables.